renpy/renpy/sphinx/source/gui.rst

     The horizontal and vertical positions of the name and namebox.
 These are usually a number of pixels from the left or top side of the textbox.
     Setting a variable to 0.5 centers the name in the textbox (see below).
-    These numbers can also be negative—for example, setting gui.name_ypos to -22 causes it to be places 22 pixels above the top of the textbox.
+    These numbers can also be negative â€“ for example, setting gui.name_ypos to -22 causes it to be places 22 pixels above the top of the textbox.

 .. var:: gui.name_xalign = 0.0